-Assessment of the Qualifying Exam
+Assessment of the Proposal Exam

 The committee will assess both the written and oral parts of the exam combined.
-At the end of the oral defence, the Chair will excuse the student and the Advisory committee will decide if the student has passed or failed the qualifying exam.
+At the end of the oral defence, the Chair will excuse the student and the Advisory committee will decide if the student has passed or failed the proposal exam.
 The committee will assess the content of the written and oral exam on the basis of guidance criteria found in Appendix E:

 - 1. Communication skills

 - 2. Clear rationale for the research

 - 3. Theoretical/Conceptual or analytical framework

 - 4. Research skills and appropriate methodology

 - 5. Significance of the research

-- 6. Overall Knowledge
+6. Overall Knowledge

-The Advisory Committee will determine by consensus or majority vote (>50% if consensus cannot be reached).
-Normally, the Chair will not vote, however, in the event of a tie, the Chair can vote to break the tie.
-The committee wil vote whether the student's written and oral components of the exam are:
+The Advisory Committee will determine by consensus or majority vote (if consensus cannot be reached) whether the written and oral components of the exam are:

-- Passed, or - Failed with recommendation for re- examination of the oral and/or written components as identified by the committee, or - Failed with recommendation to discontinue from the PhD program.
+- Passed, or - Failed with recommendation for re-examination of the oral and/or written components as identified by the committee, or - Failed with recommendation to discontinue from the PhD program.

 After the decision has been made, the student will be invited back into the room and informed of the committee's decision.
-In accordance with section 6.3.1 of the College of Graduate and Postdoctoral Studies and Research Policy and Procedures manual, the CGPS will be advised of the results of a Qualifying Examination on a pass/fail basis.
 Any required revisions should be completed within 6 weeks and do not require a second oral defence.
 Conditions that require coursework must be done within the timeline set by the committee at the time of the exam.
-Completion of the transfer will be done according to CGPS policy https://cgps.usask.ca/policy-and-procedure/Academics/examinations.php#63QUALIFYINGANDCOMPREHENSIVEEXAMINATIONS.

-If a student fails the exam, the committee should either recommend remediation and a timeline for reexamination (written and/or oral) the qualifying exam (with permission of the Dean of CGPS or designate, in accordance with CGPS policies) or recommend that the student discontinue their PhD and withdraw from the program (or complete the MSc).
-A second failure automatically disqualifies the student from further work for that particular PhD Regardless of the recommendation, the student may apply to the Dean of CGPS for permission to repeat the qualifying exam according to section 6.3.1 of the policies and procedure manual.
+If a student fails the exam, the committee should either recommend remediation and a timeline for reexamination (written and/or oral) the Proposal Exam (in consultation with the Graduate Chair) or recommend that the student discontinue their PhD and withdraw from the program (or to transfer to the MSc program).
+A second failure automatically disqualifies the student from further work for that particular PhD Regardless of the recommendation, the student may apply to the Dean of CGPS for permission to repeat the proposal exam.

-COMPREHENSIVE EXAM
+CANDIDACY EXAM

-The purpose of the Comprehensive Examination is to ensure that the student demonstrates a mature and substantive grasp of their field as a whole.
+The purpose of the Candidacy Examination is to ensure that the student demonstrates a mature and substantive grasp of their field as a whole.
 The examination involves conducting an original comprehensive literature review and/or an original research proposal, and should be completed independently.
 The examination allows the student's graduate advisory committee to evaluate the student's potential and capacity for advanced research by testing the student's foundational knowledge in the field(s) of study in which the research is situated, and the student's ability to reconcile work across fields.
 NOTE: Students are encouraged to seek peer support but cannot obtain assistance from any advisory committee or faculty member.
 Any outside assistance should be included in a written acknowledgement.
-A student passing the comprehensive examination is deemed a PhD candidate.
+A student passing the Candidacy examination is deemed a PhD candidate.

-Timing: The Comprehensive Exam should be completed within 36 months of the program start date as identified on the student's Program of Study, and is after all coursework is completed.
-If a comprehensive exam is not scheduled before 36 months of program start date, the case must be reviewed and a timeline for completion must be approved by the Graduate Chair.
-Any additional requirements set as a result of the Qualifying Exam, including additional course work, must be met before the Comprehensive Exam can be administered.
-The Comprehensive Exam may be completed either before or after the Dissertation Proposal, as determined by the student's Program of Studies.
+Timing: For students entering with a MSc, the Candidacy Exam should be completed within 24 months of the program start date as identified on the student's Program of Study and after all coursework is completed.
+Students that entered the MSc program must complete their Candidacy Exam within 36 months.
+If a candidacy exam is not scheduled before 24 months (or 36 months for MSc to PhD transfer) of program start date, the case must be reviewed and a timeline for completion must be approved by the Graduate Chair.
+Any additional requirements set as a result of the Proposal Exam, including additional course work, must be met before the Candidacy Exam can be administered.